 Hubbard Park is our largest and one of our most popular parks.
 Along with Summer Street Park, it became the first Montpelier Park lands in 1899.
 This park is over 200 acres.
 It includes more than 7 miles of hiking and skiing trails, 2 picnic shelters, numerous picnic areas, a soccer and ball field, a small pond, a sledding hill, and a 54-foot stone observation tower.
 See the links at left for Park Rules, history and how to reserve a shelter.

 See the park map for information on trails, access and permitted uses.

 - DO take your trash with you.
 Thank you for not leaving trash in the park.

 - Don't leave anything behind.
 Carry out whatever you carry in.

 - DO take only pictures, leave only footprints.

-Located on top of a grassy hill with a beautiful view, the Old Shelter is near a combined soccer and softball field and, in the winter months, right next to the Sledding Hill.
-This shelter includes picnic tables, a water fountain and a grill.
+Located on top of a grassy hill with a beautiful view, the Old Shelter is near a performance stage, combined soccer and softball field and, in the winter months, right next to the Sledding Hill.
+This shelter includes picnic tables, a water fountain (summer only) and a grill.
 There is also a composting toilet nearby.
-This shelter is not universally accessible.
-If you plan to use it without making a reservation, please check the reservation wall in the shelter to make sure it has not already been reserved.
+The Old Shelter and Stage are rented as a unit as they are directly adjacent to one another.
+They cannot be reserved separately.
+This shelter is accessed via a grassy hill or a set of stairs.
+Note that the access road to the Old Shelter is closed in the Winter so those using/reserving the shelter must walk in from the bottom of the sledding hill.
+If you plan to use it without making a reservation, please check the reservation kiosk by the shelter stairs to make sure it has not already been reserved.

 New Shelter Pavilion